-EWP is led by Dr. Cassandra Moseley, Director; Dr. Heidi Huber-Stearns, Associate Director (UO), and Dr. Emily Jane Davis, Associate Director (OSU) and includes other research staff and students at University of Oregon and Oregon State University.
+EWP is led by Dr. Heidi Huber-Stearns, Director, and Dr. Emily Jane Davis, Associate Director (OSU) and includes Senior Policy Advisor Dr. Cassandra Moseley and other research faculty and staff at University of Oregon and Oregon State University.
 A memorandum of understanding between the two institutions outlines procedures for effective collective operations.
 EWP projects are funded by a range of state and federal agency agreements, and competitively awarded research and extension grants.
 The success of our work relies on our strong partnerships with other universities; local, state and federal agency partners; NGOs; and the private sector.

 For an overview of some of our current topic areas and research projects, see the following: Ecosystem Workforce Program: Who We Are, What We Do (pdf)

 Current Research: We undertake research and monitoring about the ecosystem management industry, community-based forestry, federal land management, and the successes and challenges of innovation.
 Some of the results of this research can be found on our publications page.

 Policy Education: We foster strategic policy making and decision making by disseminating the results of our research and monitoring in collaboration with community-based forestry organizations.
 The Ecosystem Workforce Program is a core group member of the Rural Voices for Conservation Coalition and a member of the National Forest Restoration Collaborative.